Forensic

 Tim Marshall, PE

-Fred Campagna, CCM, CBM, is a veteran on-air meteorologist with twenty-five years of experience.
-Fred has worked as a forensic and consulting meteorologist for more than ten years and has worked on hundreds of civil and insurance-related legal cases, providing detailed written reports plus courtroom and deposition testimony.
+Fred Campagna, CCM, CBM, Director of Forensic Meteorology, is a veteran on-air meteorologist with twenty-six years of experience.
+Fred has worked as a forensic and consulting meteorologist for more than twelve years and has worked on hundreds of civil and insurance-related legal cases, providing detailed written reports plus courtroom, deposition, and private arbitration testimony.

-Kyle Pittman is a meteorologist and is also currently a PhD student and graduate teaching assistant in the Department of Earth, Atmosphere and Environment at Northern Illinois University.
+Kyle Pittman, Associate Forensic Meteorologist, is a meteorologist and is also currently a PhD student and graduate teaching assistant in the Department of Earth, Atmosphere and Environment at Northern Illinois University.
 His current research work is examining the impacts of climate change on tornado outbreaks, and he has past research experience on understanding supercell thunderstorm environments, heavy rainfall events, and tornadogenesis.

-Tim Marshall, P.E.
-(Emeritus), has a combined background in meteorology and civil engineering.
+Tim Marshall, P.E., Forensic Engineer/Meteorologist Emeritus, has a combined background in meteorology and civil engineering.
 He was a key contributor to the development of the Enhanced Fujita (EF) Scale used operationally by the National Weather Service since 2007 to rate tornadoes.

 To speak to one of Haag’s Meteorologist about your project, contact us or call 800-527-0168 or 214-614-6500.